TencentBlueKing/bk-cmdb/docs/apidoc/cc/en/create_inst.md

     }
 }

 Other fields that belong to instance properties can also be input parameters.
+The value of the 'table' type attribute is the id list of the quoted table type model instance (need to be created through the batch_create_quoted_inst interface first), up to 50.

 ### Request Parameters Example